-Raymond Fox (he/him/his) started working with Lookingglass in 1989 and became an Ensemble Member in 1996.
-As an actor, his recent Lookingglass appearances include Mr. Gradgrind in the 2017-2018 revival of Hard Times, Stubb in Moby Dick (2015-2017 including tour), Gerry in Thaddeus and Slocum: A Vaudeville Adventure, Todd Kapinsky in Death Tax, The King in The Little Prince, Daniel Burnham in Our Future Metropolis, Mr. Darling in Peter Pan (A Play), and Glen Weston in Trust.
-In 2006, he appeared in and co-adapted with Laura Eason and Heidi Stillman Lookingglass’ production of The Old Curiosity Shop (shared 2006 Equity Jeff Award for New Adaptation).
+Raymond Fox (he/him) started working with Lookingglass in 1989 and became an Ensemble Member in 1996.
+As an actor, his recent Lookingglass appearances include Mr. Gradgrind in the 2017-2018 revival of Hard Times, Stubb in Moby Dick (2015-2017 including tour), Gerry in Thaddeus and Slocum: A Vaudeville Adventure, Todd Kapinsky in Death Tax and The King in The Little Prince.
+In 2006, he appeared in – and co-adapted with Laura Eason and Heidi Stillman – Lookingglass’ production of The Old Curiosity Shop (shared 2006 Equity Jeff award for New Adaptation).
 Raymond also adapted The Tin Woodman of Oz (directed by Ensemble Member Louise Lamson) for the Lookingglass Young Ensemble in 2016.
-Raymond has acted in numerous other Lookingglass productions including The Wooden Breeks, Manuscript Found in Saragossa, Hard Times, Metamorphoses, The Vanishing Twin, and Up Against It, among many others.
+Raymond has acted in numerous other Lookingglass productions including The Wooden Breeks, Manuscript Found in Saragossa, Metamorphoses, The Vanishing Twin and Up Against It among many others.

 Raymond is a graduate of Northwestern University and the American Repertory Theatre Institute for Advanced Theatre Training at Harvard University.
 He lives in Chicago with his wife and fellow actor, Anne Fogarty, and their daughter, Nora.

 Northwestern University B.S. in Speech/Theatre (Evanston, IL); American Repertory Theatre Institute for Advanced Theatre Training at Harvard University (Cambridge, MA) – graduate school